devilarms83/mongo-social-api/README.md

     THOUGHT

-    Create a new thought: POST /api/thoughts/
-    Get all thoughts: GET /api/thoughts/
+    Create a new thought: POST /api/thoughts/ | include thoughtText Get all thoughts: GET /api/thoughts/
     Get a single thought by its id: GET /api/thoughts/:thoughtId Update a thought by its id: PUT /api/thoughts/:thoughtId